-Small-Me loved her kids’ camera from the get-go, but recently we’ve been out on some day trips around the north-east where she’s been able to really make use of it.
-My weapon of choice would be one of these (Professional) Mirrorless Cameras, but given that she’s only six, I think we’ll have to add that one to my birthday wishlist instead (it’s at the end of the month, so you never know!).
+My daughter loved her kids’ camera from the get-go, but recently we’ve been out on some day trips around the north-east where she’s been able to really make use of it.
+My camera of choice would be one of these (Professional) Mirrorless Cameras, but given that she’s only six, I think we’ll have to add that one to my birthday wishlist for the future instead.

 Then she suggested using her camera to get a picture of the scene in front of her, and I told her it was a great idea.
 I think she must’ve taken about twenty photos of the same thing, but she absolutely loved it!

 Fast forward to now and things have really developed (pardon the pun) from that first little exploration.
-Small-Me’s love of photography has shown no signs of slowing down, and it’s inspired me to rediscover it too!
-Unfortunately for me, I’m limited to my phone camera for now, but that hasn’t stopped us making use of it!
+My daughter’s love of photography has shown no signs of slowing down, and it’s inspired me to rediscover it too!
+Unfortunately for me, I’m limited to my phone camera for now, but that hasn’t stopped us from making use of it.

 I’m a notoriously hermit-like person when left to my own devices.
-However, with an interest like photography, you can’t limit yourself to the great indoors.
-One of the great things about photography as a family activity is that it forces you to go and explore the world outside together.
+However, with an interest in photography, you can’t limit yourself to the great indoors.
+One of the best things about photography as a family activity is that it forces you to go and explore the world outside together.
 In today’s busy lifestyle, that’s not always an easy thing to do.

 These opportunities to spend quality time together actually doing something productive is, for me, the main reason why photography is the perfect family activity.